kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 HKube provides two ways to integrate your algorithm:
 1) No code involves, no WebSocket and no Docker.
 2) Involves code writing, work with WebSocket and Docker.
-Hkube communicates with algorithms using WebSocket and JSON messages.
+HKube communicates with algorithms using WebSocket and JSON messages.

 ## Integration Methods

-Integrating algorithms into Hkube require 3 steps:
+Integrating algorithms into HKube require 3 steps:
-1) Implement connectivity with Hkube using WebSocket.
+1) Implement connectivity with HKube using WebSocket.
 2) Build the algorithm image and push it to Docker registry.
-3) Add the algorithm to Hkube.
+3) Add the algorithm to HKube.

 We can do these first two steps for you, so you won't have to deal with WebSocket and Docker.
-The algorithm (your code) needs a way to communicate with Hkube (receive input, report results and errors)
+The algorithm (your code) needs a way to communicate with HKube (receive input, report results and errors)
-Hkube communicates with algorithms via WebSocket using their full-duplex communication support.
+HKube communicates with algorithms via WebSocket using their full-duplex communication support.
-All messages between Hkube and algorithm are in JSON format.
+All messages between HKube and algorithm are in JSON format.

 ### The Easy Way
 This method requires minimal setup.
 Use `hkubectl` to apply an algorithm without writing WebSocket handling or using Docker.